 Above: My Original Sigil for Nergal

 Nergal was the Sumerian god attributed to the planet Mars.
-He ruled over the underworld and his name translates to “Great Watcher.”
+He ruled over the underworld and, according to some sources, his name translates to “Great Watcher.”
 He was a violent deity of war, fire, plague, desert winds, revenge, dark magick, sacrifice, water, darkness, blood, victory, protection, and pestilence, and his symbol was the sickle.
 He is often depicted carrying a scimitar and a decapitated head or a double lion-headed standard.

-The name Nergal translates to “Dunghill Cock,” and Ne-uru-gal was a play-on-words used to refer to him as “the Lord of the Great Dwelling,” which ‘Great Dwelling’ is the underworld.
-Mythology depicted him as the son of Ninhursag (Davcina) and Enlil– the name Aplu is an abbreviation of Apal Enlil [Son of Enlil].
-His name Sibitti means “seven” and his name Sharrapu refers to his incineration of old outdated knowledge.
+One translation of the name Nergal is “Dunghill Cock,” and Ne-uru-gal was a play-on-words used to refer to him as “the Lord of the Great Dwelling,” which ‘Great Dwelling’ is the underworld.
+Mythology depicted him as the son of Ninhursag (Davcina) and Enlil– his name Aplu is an abbreviation of Apal Enlil [Son of Enlil].
+His name Sibitti means “seven” and his name Sharrapu refers to his incineration of old, outdated knowledge.

-Nergal was the husband of Ereshkigal, the Saturnian Face of Hekate, and by his union with her was Lilith born.
-Nergal is both the son and brother of Gargophias, Hecate’s foremost emissary.
+Nergal was the husband of Ereshkigal and by his union with her was Lilith said to be born.
+In my personal gnosis, Nergal is both the son and brother of Gargophias.
 Nergal instructed the guardians of Ereshkigal, namely the Ugallu, in the art of torture.